 Students are encouraged to plan early for an on-campus or offcampus research experience required of all students in the Bachelor of Science degree programs in chemistry and strongly recommended for those in the Bachelor of Science degree program in biochemistry.
-This experience may take the form of a cooperative educational-research experience or research in an academic or governmental laboratory setting.
-Interested students should Courses (Credits)
+This experience may take the form of a cooperative educational-research experience or research in an academic, industrial, or governmental laboratory setting.
+Interested students should consult the department chair.